ChernegaSergiy/chernegasergiy/README.md

-# Привіт, я Сергій! 👋
+# Hi, I'm Serhii! 👋

-## 🔧 Про мене
+## 🔧 About Me

-💻 **Розробник із пристрастю до ефективного коду**: створюю рішення, які вирішують реальні задачі і спрощують життя.
+💻 **A developer passionate about efficient code**: I create solutions that solve real-world problems and simplify life.

-🌍 **Моя мета** — зробити цифровий світ зручнішим та доступнішим для всіх.
+🌍 **My goal** is to make the digital world more convenient and accessible for everyone.

-🛠️ Прагну поєднувати творчість і технічну майстерність у своїх проєктах.
+🛠️ I strive to combine creativity and technical expertise in my projects.

 ---

-## 📂 Поточні проєкти
+## 📂 Current Projects

-- **Cohere's Coral** — Telegram-помічник на базі штучного інтелекту із контекстним збереженням даних у SQLite3.
+- **Cohere's Coral** — a Telegram assistant powered by AI with context-aware data storage using SQLite3.
-- **Machinima Bot** — централізований чат-бот для спільноти машиніматорів України.
+- **Machinima Bot** — a centralized chatbot for the Ukrainian machinima community.
-- **Fyennyi Journal** — український портал оглядів Minecraft: Bedrock Edition з фокусом на якісний контент.
+- **Fyennyi Journal** — a Ukrainian portal for Minecraft: Bedrock Edition reviews with a focus on quality content.

 ---

-## 🛠️ Мої технології та інструменти
+## 🛠️ My Tools and Technologies

 <div align="center">
   <img src="https://img.shields.io/badge/Linux-black?style=for-the-badge&logo=linux&logoColor=white" alt="Linux" />